noorykim/SAS-tips/dataset-variables-lengths-minimize.md

 %macro trimVarLength(dataset, libname=WORK);

   proc sql noprint;
-    /* retrieve the names of character variables, and form a column with syntax to find max lengths of those variables; vert */ create table vars as
+    /* retrieve the names of character variables, and form a column with syntax to find the max lengths of those variables; vert */ create table vars as
       select cats("max(length(", name, ")) as _", name) as cvar
       from dictionary.columns